The Nativity Story

 The Nativity Story premiered in Vatican City on November 26, 2006, making it the first film to hold a world premiere in the city, and was released in the United States on December 1, 2006, by New Line Cinema.
 The film received mixed reviews from critics and grossed over $46 million worldwide.

 Meanwhile, Emperor Augustus has demanded that every man across the Empire return with his family to his place of birth for the census.
-As a direct descendant of King David, Joseph is forced to travel 110 kilometers (68 mi) across Judea's rocky terrain from Nazareth to Bethlehem, his native homeland.
-With Mary on a donkey laden with supplies, it takes the couple nearly four weeks to reach Bethlehem.
-Upon arriving in town, Mary goes into labor, and Joseph frantically seeks a place for her to deliver.
-There is, however, no room in any inn or home because of the people arriving for the census, but at the last minute, an innkeeper offers his stable for shelter.
+As a direct descendant of King David, Joseph is forced to travel 110 kilometers (68 mi) across Judea from Nazareth to his native homeland, Bethlehem.
+With Mary on a donkey laden with supplies, the couple spend weeks travelling to Bethlehem; upon arriving, Mary goes into labor and Joseph seeks a place for her to give birth.
+Unable to find anywhere available due to amount of people travelling, an innkeeper offers his stable to the couple.

 In January 2006, it was reported that New Line Cinema had acquired Nativity, a spec script based on the Nativity of Jesus centering on the virgin Mary by Mike Rich for development.
-Rich began writing the script in 2004 after seeing cover Time and Newsweek about the Nativity and feeling the story was a natural book end to The Passion of the Christ (whose success helped the film find backing) citing the story's themes of faith and hope as being timeless.
-The following month, New Line had hired Catherine Hardwicke to direct Nativity with the intention of fast tracking it for release during the holiday season of that year.
-In March of that year, Keisha Castle-Hughes had been cast as Mary.
-That same month, Shohreh Aghdashloo was cast as Elizabeth, mother of John the Baptist.
-By May, Oscar Isaac had been cast as Joseph and Alexander Siddig as the Archangel Gabriel.
-The film came as part of a wave by major studios to try and cater to the audience who made The Passion of the Christ so successful with Walt Disney Pictures and Walt Disney Pictures embracing the Christian aspects of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and Sony's release of The Da Vinci Code (though the latter was noted to be more questioning of Divinity).
+Rich began writing the script in 2004 after seeing covers Time and Newsweek about the Nativity and feeling the story's themes of faith and hope as being timeless.
+The success of Mel Gibson's The Passion of the Christ helped the film secure financial backing.
+New Line had hired Catherine Hardwicke to direct Nativity with the intention of fast tracking it for release during the holiday season of that year.